rickellis/ArchMatic/README.md

-# Arch Linux Post Installation Setup and Configuration Scripts.
+# Arch Linux Post Installation Setup and Config Scripts

 This README contains the steps I do to configure and set up a new installation.